zellyn/gocool/README.md

 gocool
 ======

-Go implementation of the Cool programming language
+Go implementation of the Cool programming language.